Beechey/.github/profile/README.md

 **Machine Learning/AI Engineer | Embedded Systems Engineer | Academic Researcher**

 Welcome to my GitHub!
-I'm Dr Matthew Beechey — a multidisciplinary engineer and researcher working at the interface of embedded systems, machine learning, and intelligent infrastructure systems.
-With experience spanning academia, startups, and industry, I’m passionate about building intelligent systems that solve real-world problems.
+I'm Dr Matt Beechey — a multidisciplinary engineer and researcher working at the interface of embedded systems, machine learning, and intelligent systems.
+With experience spanning academia, start-ups, and scale-ups in industry, I’m passionate about building intelligent systems that solve real-world problems.

 ---